 - You must not have taken out a federal student loan before Oct.
 1, 2007.

 - You must prove that you need assistance in repaying your student loans and have received disbursement of a direct loan after Oct.
 1, 2011.

 The Revised Pay As You Earn (REPAYE) Plan was introduced in December 2015 and is the newest option for income-driven repayment plans.
 Direct loans, Stafford loans, and graduate PLUS loans are eligible for REPAYE, as well as other non-parent federal student loans that are consolidated into direct loans.

 Monthly payments are capped at 10% of your discretionary income.
 But there’s no cap on monthly payments.

 Additionally, REPAYE offers student loan forgiveness after 20 years for loans originated for undergraduate studies, and 25 years for loans taken out for graduate studies.

 REPAYE also includes a student loan interest subsidy that can be a huge benefit for borrowers with monthly payments that don’t cover interest charges.
 If they are on REPAYE, 100% of unpaid interest each month is paid for on subsidized loans.
 And 50% of unpaid interest is subsidized for unsubsidized student loans.

-If you’ve applied for the other plans but were rejected, the Income-Contingent Repayment (ICR) Plan may be your next best option for reducing your monthly student loan payment.
-It’s the only IDR plan, for example, for which Parent PLUS Loans are eligible — though you will have to consolidate these loans first.
+If you’ve applied for the other plans but were rejected, the Income-Contingent Repayment (ICR) plan may be your next best option for reducing your monthly student loan payment.
+It’s the only IDR plan for which parent PLUS loans are eligible — though you will have to consolidate these loans first.